Zeta36/Using-Google-Neural-Machine-Translation-for-chess-movements-inference-TensorFlow-/README.md

 The source is the state of the board, and the target the movement a human would do in this situation.

+´´´
-In this way the source vocabulary is just: w
+In this way the source vocabulary was: w
 /
 1